datadotworld/dwapi-spec/docs/intro.md

 - **Data storage**: Upload, stream, and sync data from disparate sources and multiple formats.
 Create a better experience by making data consumable, accessible, and portable.
 - **Publishing & collaboration**: Share reproducible conclusions, insights, and data subsets with collaborators throughout the life of data projects.

-In addition, you have the opportunity to get your product featured on data.world and reach a rapidly growing community of enthusiastic data users.
+In addition, you have the opportunity to get your product featured on data.world and reach an exciting and growing community of data users.

 ![Featured Integrations](https://cdn.filepicker.io/api/file/WpepbLkCTTOVJAQQYTsb "Featured")